RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/1-Tables/5-Table Configuration Guides/creating-items-within-items/creating-items-within-items.md

 Many business scenario require us to create multiple tables that are linked to each other.
 For example - Customers table and Purchase Orders table etc.

 Rapid Platform provides you with the ability to create an item for a table (say Purchase Order) from within another linked table (say Customers table).
-Therefore, while creating / viewing a customer data in Customers table, you can directly create a purchase order item from there that is automatically linked to the customer item.
+Therefore, while creating / viewing a customer's data in the Customers table, you could create a purchase order item from within the customer items context, and it will automatically be linked to the customer item.

 **Illustration**